 Sentiment analysis, also called opinion mining, is a text mining technique that could extract emotions of a given text – whether it is positive, negative or neutral, and return a sentiment score.
-This technique is usually used on reviews or social media texts.
+This technique is usually used on reviews or social media text.

-Scrape reviews using Octoparse
+Scrape hotel reviews with Octoparse TripAdvisor template

-Sentiment analysis with Python
+Hotel Reviews Sentiment Analysis with Python

 First, we’d import the libraries.
 Here we will use two libraries for this analysis.